So this one's pretty simple:

 - Wacky Races: Dick Dastardly, one of the codifiers for Dastardly Whiplash.
 If his first name didn't tip you off, his last name should.
 As befitting of the trope for which he is named, he frequently stops to cheat in the various races, even though he doesn't have to.
 To further the point, his middle name was revealed as Milhous.

-- In the episode, ''Knock it Off'' of The Powerpuff Girls, The Professor has an old acquaintance named Dick Hardly who comes to visit and manipulates the girls into giving him the formula that created them to mass-produce more girls, supposedly to help people but actually for profit.
+- In the The Powerpuff Girls episode ''Knock it Off'', The Professor is shown to have an old acquaintance named Dick Hardly, who comes to visit and manipulates the girls into giving him the formula that created them to mass-produce more girls, supposedly to help people but actually for profit.
 When they finally confront him about lying to them, Bubbles in particular emphasises his first name.

 - The other CIA agents in American Dad! are constantly picking on Butt-Monkey Dick.
 When he asks why, Bullock says "I don't know, Dick.
 Perhaps because your name is Dick?"

-- A good deal of the Dilbert episode "The Holiday" has Dilbert dealing with an obnoxious co-worker named Dick.
+- A good deal of the Dilbert episode "The Holiday" has Dilbert dealing with an obnoxious co-worker named Dick from Procurement.

 - Downplayed in Young Justice.
 Batman prefers for his proteges to keep their identities secret even from fellow superheroes.
 When Gar learns them, his comment—"Your name is Tim?
 And yours is...Dick?"—can probably be taken as a nod to this trope.

 - Wally, who knows the first Robin's name is Dick from day one because they're best friends, also manages to infuse a certain level of annoyance into the nickname "Rob" when Robin does something, well, dickish.
 It's not hard to imagine he's referring more to his civilian nickname there...